haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Medium elemental, neutral
 Armor Class 19 (natural armor) Hit Points 73 (7d8 + 42)
 Speed 20 ft., burrow 20 ft.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 356

 Languages understands the languages it knew in life but can’t speak Challenge 1/4 (50 XP)